KantaraInitiative/UMA-Specifications/uma_policy_manager.md

 A policy is a JSON document, that describes the a policy sufficiently for the authorization server to make a decision for a resource request.
 A policy document MAY be provided as a signed JWT to ensure it's integrity to the RS during enforcement.
 A policy description has the following parameters

+There may be many policies registered against the same resource

 resource_id REQUIRED The resource id registered at the AS that this policy applies to

 resource_scopes REQUIRED The approved scopes if the claims requirements are met